emclaughlin2/sPHENIX-calorimeter-monitoring/README.md

 Detector state information is critical for both online detector operation and offline reconstruction and calibration.
 For the EMCal and HCal, detector state information is logged in real time by:

 1. Communicating with slow-control boards via telnet
 2. Parsing detector state responses
-3. Writing parsed values to a PostgreSQL database
+3. Writing parsed values to a PostgreSQL database via psycopg2

 Detector state has been logged at intervals of up to **every 10 minutes** for more than **three years of data taking**.